NonchalantLaja/Research_Project_Honours_2019/README.md

 Topic: Modelling Gains and Falls in Financial Asset Returns; An Extreme Value Theory and Machine Learning Approach.

 Codes Include:
+Python Code for -
 Webscraping Stock data from the S&P500 companies.
 S&P500 Data Cleaning, Manipulation and Visualization.
-Performing analysis and forecasting on the scrapped data.
+Performing analysis, feature engineering, and forecasting on the scrapped data.

+R Code for -
+R shiny dashboard interactive web application.